voiio/voiio.github.io/scss-style-guide.md

 - Make styling explicit
 - Keep CSS specificity low
-- Prevent indirect styling that would not be visible by the class name (less obvious and clean).
+- Prevent indirect styling that would not be visible by the class name (less obvious and clean)

 ## Don't